radar, radar equipment, navigation-188857.jpg

 Are there any legal requirements for certain boating electronics?

-• Some countries or regions may have specific requirements
+• Some countries or regions have specific requirements